angular/material-start/README.md

 	   ];
 	   this.contactUser = function(action) {
 		 // The actually contact process has not been implemented...
-		 // so just hide the bottomSheet
+		 // so just hide the BottomSheet

 		 $mdBottomSheet.hide(action);
 	   };